-Designed to provide the student-athlete with an experience of consistent progression, preparing for and engaging in intercollegiate competition.
+Designed to provide the student-athelete with an experience of consistent progression, preparing for and engaging in intercollegiate competition.
 Players are trained in the proper fundamentals and skills as well as strength, fitness and strategy.
 Daily practices and NCAA D-III competitions allow players the opportunity to demonstrate growth in character, team work, leadership and spirituality.

-Varsity Swimming PVAR 090
+PVAR 090 Varsity Swimming

+[GEPE] No Credit

-No Credit [GEPE] ( PE ) Designed to provide the student-athlete with an experience of consistent progression, preparing for and engaging in intercollegiate competition.
+Designed to provide the student-athelete with an experience of consistent progression, preparing for and engaging in intercollegiate competition.
 Players are trained in the proper fundamentals and skills as well as strength, fitness and strategy.
 Daily practices and NCAA D-III competitions allow players the opportunity to demonstrate growth in character, team work, leadership and spirituality.